Texts, photos, videos: © Patrick Kersalé 1998-2020, except special mention.

-The fresco that interests us is located at the bottom of the building, on the left, behind the sanctuary; it represents the Buddhist hells.
+The fresco that interests us is located at the bottom of the vihara (temple), on the left side behind the sanctuary; it represents the Buddhist hells.
 The scene contains an orchestra once typical of the Siem Reap region until the Khmer Rouge, once again, meticulously eliminates the musicians and ancestral culture they carried.
 This typical Khmer orchestra accompanied, until the revolution, weddings and ceremonies of possession known as arak.
 There remains, in Siem Reap, a single family holding the know-how and the repertoire played with the instruments depicted here.

 This fresco depicts the Buddhist hells.
 As there is a great heterogeneity of beliefs about this theme, we leave to our Internet users the task of finding any information elsewhere on the web.

-On the other hand, we have succinctly documented some of the images in the slideshow below, making comparisons of equivalence with the scene of the underworld depicted in a 1950s fresco of the Wat Kong Moch (Siem Reap).
+On the other hand, we have succinctly documented some of the images in the slideshow below, making comparisons of equivalence with the scene of the underworld depicted in a 1950s fresco of the sala of the Wat Kong Moch (Siem Reap).

-The orchestra depicted on this fresco depicts an ‘old arak orchestra’ (phleng arak boran) as it existed before the Khmer Rouge revolution.
+The orchestra depicted on this fresco shows an “old arak orchestra” (phleng arak boran) as it existed before the Khmer Rouge revolution.
 It consists of:

 Why are the musicians and the rup represented with animal heads and next to the hell scene?
 We do not have, for the moment, any explanation except that this ritual continues to survive on the sidelines of Buddhist practices and could be considered as deviant, although the Theravada Buddhist Cambodian is rather integrative.